secureblue/secureblue/PREINSTALL-README.md

 ## Preinstall guide

+> [!TIP]
+> If you don't yet have a Fedora installation medium, you should obtain an image from the official Fedora website, [here](https://fedoraproject.org/atomic-desktops/).
+Once you have downloaded an image, It is *highly reccomended* that you [verify](https://fedoraproject.org/security) it for security and integrity.

 ### Fedora Installation
 - Select the option to encrypt the drive you're installing to.
 - Use a [strong password](https://security.harvard.edu/use-strong-passwords) when prompted.